ocaml-cross/opam-cross-android/README.md

 Prerequisites
 -------------

-On 64-bit Linux build systems, install `gcc-multilib` or equivalent.
+On 64-bit Linux build systems, install `gcc-multilib` (on Debian derivatives) or equivalent.

 Installation
 ------------